-To bypass the board return feature, push the toggle switch on the control panel or on the wireless transmitter up.
+To bypass the board return feature, push the toggle switch on the control panel up.

 SECTION 4 SAWMILL OPERATION

 4.1 Hydraulic Control Operation

 The hydraulic control levers become operational when the contacts at the bottom of the carriage touch the power strip on the frame tube.
 The hydraulic control levers will only work when the cutting head is close enough to the front end of the mill to touch the power strip.